What other things can I see in easy walking distance in your neighborhood?

 Do you have any gluten free options?

-We almost always have Sutliff Hard Cider on tap, which is GF.
-We frequently brew beers with the use of clairityferm (an enzyme that reduces gluten levels in traditional barley malt-based beers to a level that is acceptable for some with gluten intolerance issues).
+We almost always have local hard cider on tap, which is gluten-free.
+We frequently brew beers with the use of Clairity Ferm, an enzyme that reduces gluten levels in traditional barley malt-based beers to a level that is acceptable for some with gluten intolerance issues.
 While these are not actually GF beers, they seem to be acceptable to many of our patrons who have gluten sensitivity issues.
 Our bartenders will be happy to identify these beers for you.

 Which of your vinyl records do you play most often?

 This answer comes directly from Tim, our head bartender: